Distributed IO (TB20)

-In addition, no additional accessories or add-on parts are required for any unit, and each individual I/O module is characterized by unparalleled quality and a large number of functionalities that come as standard.
+In addition, no additional accessories or add-on parts are required for any unit, and each individual I/O module is characterized by unparalleled quality and numerous functionalities that come standard.
 Moreover, using modules with up to 16 digital or 8 analog channels and digital mixed I/O modules makes it possible to implement a powerful system with a compact configuration.

 • Final bus cover

 The final bus cover protects the bus contacts on the last module.

 It is a passive element, i.e., TB20 I/O systems can work without one if necessary.
 The final bus cover is included as standard with every bus coupler.

 The integrated rotary coding system prevents users from accidentally plugging incorrect modules into each other, ensuring that modules can be replaced in a foolproof manner.